-Only now, after we finally “did” the Garden Route, do we finally get what the hype’s about.
+Only now, after we finally “did” the Garden Route, do we finally understand.

-This quick-hitting Garden Route blog, the first of our 4-part Unearthing the Garden Route series, lays out what we learned.
+This honest Garden Route guide, the first of our 4-part Unearthing the Garden Route Travel Blog, lays out what we dug up.

 What Isn’t the Garden Route?